Alcohol, Tobacco, and Other Drugs

 This page provides you with some tips and cessation opportunities to help make the transition to a nicotine-free life a little easier.

 The University wants to help with cessation.
-Alere Wellbeing (formerly Free & Clear) is a program available to full-time employees and spouse or children (18 year old or older).
+The Quit for Life program is available to full-time employees and spouse or children (18 year old or older).
 No classes to attend.
 A personal coach to talk with over the phone at your convenience.
 Enroll by telephone on on-line.
 An e-mail address is required.
 Check it out!S

 - Recognize that nicotine addiction is one of the toughest addictions to overcome.
 Don't consider yourself a failure if you relapse - it's normal.
 It takes some people as many as 10 tries to quit using tobacco for good.